 Paul Pelosi, Nancy Pelosi's husband, sentenced to 5 days in jail for a DUI

-Nancy Pelosi's husband Paul Pelosi has been sentenced to five days in jail after being convicted Tuesday of misdemeanor driving under the influence in California, the Napa County District Attorney's Office announced.
+Paul Pelosi, the husband of U.S. House Speaker Nancy Pelosi, has been sentenced to five days in jail after being convicted Tuesday of misdemeanor driving under the influence in California, the Napa County District Attorney's Office announced.

 The latter charge was dismissed after Pelosi entered a guilty plea.